'Multiple people' shot at Buffalo, New York, supermarket - NewsBreak

 'Multiple people' shot at Buffalo, New York, supermarket

-Multiple people were shot Saturday afternoon at a supermarket in Buffalo , New York , police there tweeted, adding that the alleged shooter was in custody.
+BUFFALO, N.Y. — (AP) — Multiple people were shot Saturday afternoon at a supermarket in Buffalo, New York, police there tweeted, adding that the alleged shooter was in custody.

 Gov. Kathy Hochul tweeted that she was “closely monitoring the shooting at a grocery store in Buffalo,” her hometown.
 She said state officials have offered help to local authorities.